torakiki/pdfsam-v2/pdfsam-enhanced/pdfsam-maine/trunk/doc/enhanced/readme.txt

 	-emp4j-1.0.0 *
 	-pdfsam-langpack *

-Note: This is a release candidate version and some fixes have to be done.
-PDF Split and Merge comes with ABSOLUTELY NO WARRANTY;
+Note: PDF Split and Merge comes with ABSOLUTELY NO WARRANTY;
 see the file gpl.txt in licenses/pdfsam subdirectory for details.

 Installation: Unzip the archive into a directory.
-Double click pdfsam-1.4.0e-rc1.jar or open a console a type the command "java -jar /pathwhereyouunzipped/pdfsam-1.4.0e-rc1.jar"
+Double click pdfsam-1.4.0e.jar or open a console a type the command "java -jar /pathwhereyouunzipped/pdfsam-1.4.0e.jar"

 Prerequisites: A working Java Runtime Environment is needed.
 This software has been tested on Java(TM) 2 Runtime Environment, Standard Edition Version 1.4.2.
 Please report any trouble or bug with this or other